greenerservices/greenerservices.github.io/app/principles/actions/2a-plan-for-service-sustainability-and-resilience.md

 }) }}
 * * *

-###  (ii) Consider if the the service is resilient to climate change
+###  (ii) Consider if the service is resilient to climate change

-A climate resilient service is designed to cope with the negative effects of climate change.
+A climate resilient service is one designed to cope with the negative effects of climate change.
 This means the service can continue to operate despite these risks.

 For each project or service identify:

-* potential risks to the service from climate change
+• potential risks to the service from climate change
-* ways to mitigate the risks to the service
+• ways to mitigate the risks to the service

 #### Environmental benefit:
-Placeholder
+Identifying climate risks enables a project to plan for resilience.

 {{ govukDetails({
   summaryText: "Read more",